Getting the most out of your Christmas Parade family experience

 or Christmas Parade 101 for Families

 That time of year is upon us: the towns and cities have decorated their main streets and town squares, filling them with tinsel and colorful fairy lights.
 We were lucky to have experienced the recent Light Up Ocala Festival, the inauguration of the Christmas season’s festivities for the Florida city of Ocala.
-You can read about that here.
-And now the Christmas parades are schedule to roll through those decorated towns.
+And now the Christmas parades are scheduled to roll through those decorated towns.
 If you have never been to one, you should check one out (or two or three), and with some planning and fore-knowledge, it can be a family experience to remember.